dashkite/rio/tutorial.md

   ] ] ]
 ```

-The handle is ordinary class and so it can have properties and methods like any other class.
+The handle is an ordinary class and so it can have properties and methods like any other class.
 In this case, we’ve added the `current` property and a `rotate` method.

 In JavaScript, this is slightly more verbose because of the syntax and because we can't inline the call to `mixin`, but the code is semantically identical.